philiphofman/Queller-console/Queller-console/README.txt

 v1.4:
 - Fixed a bug that tried to get a file and didn't find it
+- Added log file creation when an error occurs.
+You can send me this file so I can investigate the problem.

 v1.3:
 - Fixed missing text for a certain action